Mature Students

 Applying as a Mature Student

-Students who will be 21 or over when they start their course will be regarded as a mature student.
+If you are 21 years or over when you start a course, you will be regarded as a mature student.
 The University of Suffolk offers a flexible admissions policy for mature students, which takes into account life and work experience.
-The University also asks that students can demonstrate the ability to undertake the appropriate level of study and that they have the necessary study skills.
-Where there are specific course requirements, students will be asked to demonstrate an equivalent knowledge of the subject, and if they have not had any formal education for several years, they may need to undertake some sort of preparatory course, for example an Access to HE Diploma course.
+The University also asks that you can demonstrate the ability to undertake the appropriate level of study and have the necessary study skills.
+Where there are specific course requirements, you will be asked to demonstrate an equivalent knowledge of the subject, and if you have not had any formal education for several years, you may need to undertake some sort of preparatory course, for example an Access to HE Diploma course.

 All mature students who do not come from a traditional educational background, or who have been away from education for some time but believe they have relevant experience at an appropriate level, are strongly encouraged to attend an Open Day or seek advice from the University of Suffolk Student Centre prior to making an application.